 General Care Of Cast Iron Skillets

-Dry, Dry Dry! - Cast iron is made of iron!
-Iron and water are not friends!
-Because of this, many cast iron devotees would gasp at the thought of using water to clean their cast iron pots and pans.
+Dry, Dry, Dry!
+Cast iron is made of iron, and iron and water are not friends!
+Because of this, many cast iron devotees gasped at the thought of using water to clean their cast iron pots and pans.

-However, water doesn't affect the seasoning.
-It's too gentle for that.
-The danger is leaving water to sit on the pan, and you can fix that by drying it!
-As mentioned above, you can do this using heat to evaporate the water, but if you'd prefer not to, then make sure you dry your cast iron skillet thoroughly.
+However, water doesn't affect the seasoning—it's too gentle for that.
+The danger is leaving water on the pan; you can fix that by drying it!
+As mentioned above, you can do this using heat to evaporate the water, but if you'd prefer not to, make sure you dry your cast iron skillet thoroughly.

-Scrubbers - Cast iron cookware isn't delicate!
-You can use harsh scrubbers on it if you maintain the seasoning well.
+Scrubbers—Cast iron cookware isn't delicate!
+If you maintain the seasoning well, you can use harsh scrubbers on it.
 Feel free to use steel wool, metal mesh scrubbers, and even chain mail!
 You won't need these intense scrubbers most of the time, but they can effectively handle burnt-on food.

-Clean Immediately - Cleaning a cast iron skillet is easiest when it's hot.
-Moving the food you cook in it to a serving dish and washing your pan immediately after using it!
+Clean Immediately—Cleaning a cast iron skillet is easiest when it's hot.
+Move the food you cook in it to a serving dish and wash your pan immediately after using it!
 Cleaning the hot cast iron pan with food residue using hot water requires much less elbow grease than tackling a cold pan later.

 The other says that a little mild dish soap to handle particularly tough spots isn't anything to be concerned about.
 Make your choice and be at peace.